st8st8/airavata/docs/advanced.rst

 ==============

 .. danger::
     These advanced usages all require to resort to *local threads* to be able to access the current request.
-Some people have `strong feeelings against local threads use in Django <https://groups.google.com/forum/?fromgroups=#!topic/django-users/5681nX0YPgQ>`_.
-Local threads in themselves (in our humble opinion) are not a security risk but may amplify some other security risks.
-So before you use them, make sure you know what you are getting into.
+Some people have `strong feeelings against local threads variables use in Django <https://groups.google.com/forum/?fromgroups=#!topic/django-users/5681nX0YPgQ>`_.
+Local threads in themselves (in our humble opinion) are not a security risk but may amplify some other security risks if you use them to store sensitive information.

+    Polla uses local threads to store the *requested host name*.
+If you feel this is sensitive information, make sure you know what you are getting into.

 Extra requirement
 -----------------